nelci592/reporting-docs/designing-reports/rendering-and-paging/watermarks.md

         and whether it is displayed on first (__PrintOnFirstPage__) and last page (__PrintOnLastPage__).

-Watermarks are [T:Telerik.Reporting.Drawing.PageSettings]() member, processed during the paging of the report.
+Watermarks are [PageSettings](/reporting/api/Telerik.Reporting.Drawing.PageSettings) member, processed during the paging of the report.
 At this moment the report data source is not available anymore, and thus data fields used in expressions would not be evaluated.

 ## Add Text Watermark using Report Designer